IDesign’s customers range from some of the largest Fortune 100 companies to the smallest startup.

 General Manager, Architecture and Technology

-The class was a mind blower, and a perfect educational complement to the WCF class.
+The Architect's Master Class was a mind blower, and a perfect educational complement to the WCF class.
 Juval was on fire.
 By the end of the week he had led the discussion beyond skills and techniques to address the larger concerns of professional and personal responsibility, which was truly inspirational.
 (And daunting.
 He sets the bar so high.)

 The Architecture Clinic is an exceptionally well designed and organized week.